jieliliu/jieliliu.github.io/_pages/about.md

 A quick pronunciation tip: by my admittedly informal estimate, pronouncing “Jieli” like “Jelly” achieves roughly 90% accuracy.

-#My hometown is Shaoguan, Guangdong, China,
-#where I spent my childhood and teenage years.
-#Mount Danxia, a UNESCO World Heritage Site known for its striking red sandstone cliffs,
-#is a must-visit attraction in my hometown.

 I earned a Bachelor of Management in Library and Information Science from Sun Yat-sen University in Guangzhou, Guangdong, China.
 My thesis, The European Union Digital Competence Framework for Citizens: Origin, Development, and Implementation Research,